Kav-K/GPTDiscord/README.md

 You also need to add a DEBUG_GUILD id and a DEBUG_CHANNEL id, the debug guild id is a server id, and the debug channel id is a text-channel id in Discord.
 Your final .env file should look like the following:

+You also need to add the allowed guilds that the bot can operate on, this is the `ALLOWED_GUILDS` field, to get a guild ID, right click a server and click "Copy ID".

+You also need to add the roles that can use the bot, this is the `ALLOWED_ROLES` field, enter role names here, separated by commas.
+Currently, there is no way to give everybody access to the bot, and you have to use roles, but it will be done soon.

 ```
 OPENAI_TOKEN="<openai_api_token>"
 DISCORD_TOKEN="<discord_bot_token>"